vega/altair/doc/user_guide/large_datasets.rst

         y=alt.Y("site:N").sort("-x")
     )

-You could also precalculate the sum in Pandas which would reduce the size of the dataset even more:
+You could also precalculate the sum in pandas which would reduce the size of the dataset even more:

 .. altair-plot::